Feature Framework was (and to some extent, still is) the good old way of provisioning stuff to SharePoint.

 This post describes a few different ways of fixing the error “The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.” one can get encounter this issue at least when trying to package/publish a SharePoint solution, web site or an Azure Webjob.
 Symptoms Visual Studio throws the following error when packaging a SharePoint solution to a .wsp file, OR when deploying or publishing your…Continue reading Fixing error: “The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.”

-This post is about fixing on of the most non-spesific errors you can get when activating features on SharePoint “File not found”.
-Problem “File not found” is one of the more annoying errors one can stumble upon when trying to activate a feature.
-There are quite a few reasons that can cause this error, but after the obvious ones (some files failing to be included in the package, botched wsp deployment, errorenous urls in event receiver) one thing to check might be the alternate access mappings.…Continue reading “File not found”-error when trying to activate custom feature on SharePoint
+This post is about fixing one of the absolute most annoyingly unspesific errors you can get when activating (Feature Framework) features on SharePoint – “File not found”.
+Whatever that might mean, right?
+Problem Ugh.
+A plain and simple “File not found” is one of the more annoying errors one can stumble upon when trying to activate a feature.
+It usually gets thrown at you quite quickly after hitting the activation button on your feature management page – and it’ll look somewhat like below: There are…Continue reading “File not found”-error when trying to activate custom feature on SharePoint